unirakun/k-redux-router/README.md

 import { forRoute } from '@k-redux-router/react-k-ramel'
 // or import { forRoute } from '@k-redux-router/react-redux'

-// this is the wrappred component (to print _or not_ based on route) import Component from './Component'
+// this is the wrapred component (to print _or not_ based on route) import Component from './Component'

-// this will print `Component` when the route identify by the `main` code is found
+// this will print `Component` when the route identified by the `main` code is found
-// -> if you are in a `second` route that is a child from `main`
+// -> if you are in a `second` route that is a child of `main`
 //    then Component will *NOT* be printed here export default forRoute.absolute('main')(Component)

-// this will print `Component` when the route identify by the `main` code is found
+// this will print `Component` when the route identified by the `main` code is found
 // in the tree
-// -> if you are in a `second` route that is a child from `main`
+// -> if you are in a `second` route that is a child of `main`
 //    then Component *WILL* be printed here export default forRoute('main')(Component)

 // You can use simple route codes (single string) or an array in all the previous hoc
-// Here we will print component if either `second` or `third` routes is found export default forRoute.absolute(['second', 'third'])(Component)
+// Here we will print component if either `second` or `third` route is found export default forRoute.absolute(['second', 'third'])(Component)

-// this will print `Component` when not route is found (you can handle client 404 here) export default forRoute.notFound()(Component)
+// this will print `Component` when no routes are found (you can handle client 404 here) export default forRoute.notFound()(Component)

 // if you don't use the default reducer location (ui.router), you can override it here (react-redux)